KaranAulakh/concordance/README.md

 # Concordance

 Interview exercise to create a concordance given an input text.
-The concordance denotes how many times and which sentences a word appeared in alphabetical order.
+The concordance denotes how many times and within which sentences a word appears in alphabetical order.
+For more information on the challenge prompt, please view the included file 'code challenge.pdf'

 ## Logic Overview
-1. **tokenize():** Extract the text from the source and split into sentences.
-This step is implemented using punkt from nltk, however punkt alone is not capable of recognizes abbreviations, ellipses results in false positives of sentence ends.
+1. Extract the text from the source and split into sentences.
+This step is implemented using nltk, however nltk alone is not capable of recognizing abbreviations or ellipses resulting in false positives of sentence ends.
 Thus a regex pattern is also required to recognize this specific cases.
+This pattern also seperates punction from words except for in the case of hyphenated words.
+Implemented with the method: **tokenize()**.
+	- Time complexity is O(n) where n is the size of the input text.
-2. **addWord():** Check each token and determine whether it should be added to the dictionary.
-Checks to see if the word contains atleast one letter, this eliminates punctation such as commas, colons, etc. Adds words to the dictionary or updates its value if the word is already added
+3. Check each token and determine whether it should be added to the dictionary.
+Checks to see if the word contains atleast one letter, this eliminates punctation such as commas, colons, etc. Adds words to the dictionary or updates its value if the word is already added.
+Implemented with the method: **addWord()**.
-	- Time complexity is O(W) where W is word length.
-This is due to iterating through each char to check for alphanumeric values
+	- Time complexity is O(n) where n is word length.
+This is due to iterating through each char to check for alphanumeric values.
+However since no word should be bigger than even 40 chars, this could be argued as O(40) which equals O(1).
-3. **printDictionary()** Sort the dictionary and print with correct formatting.
-Technically the actual dictionary is not being sorted but the output is sorted through python's timsort algorithm
+4. Sort the dictionary and print with correct formatting.
+Technically the actual dictionary is not being sorted but the output is sorted through python's timsort algorithm.
+Implemented with the method: **printDictionary()**.
 	- Sorting results in a Time complexity of O(nlogn).
-Since iterating the dictionary is only O(n) the total time complexity of the print method remains O(nlogn)
+Since iterating sorting with timsort is O(nlogn) and iterating through the dictionary is only O(n) the total time complexity of the print method remains O(nlogn).